 Sapporo is the capital of Hokkaido, Japan’s northernmost island.
-Over 2.5 million people live in Sapporo, a city that only started growing rapidly in the last century.
-The Moerenuma Park was designed by a world-famous sculptor Isamu Noguchi.
+The Moerenuma Park was designed by the world-famous sculptor Isamu Noguchi.

 The area around Noboribetsu is best known for its mineral-rich hot spring area, but there are other attractions in the region as well.
-If you go to Hokkaido, Noboribetsu and its surroundings should definitely feature on your itinerary!
+Learn more about this attractive part of Hokkaido.

-Niseko is located a two-hour drive away from Hokkaido’s main airport New Chitose.
-The annual average temperature is only 6.3 degrees Celsius, making it a much-loved destination for winter sports from late November until early May.
+Niseko is located a two-hour drive away from Hokkaido’s main airport New Chitose, and it is a much-loved destination for winter sports from late November until early May.

-Asahikawa is the second-largest city in Hokkaido, with only Sapporo being larger.
-Early February each year the Ashikawa Winter Festival is held here, and Ashikawa's gastronomical claim to fame is its Ashikawa Ramen.
+Asahikawa is the second-largest city in Hokkaido.
+Early February each year the Ashikawa Winter Festival is held here, but there are more reasons to visit this cool city.

 Kushiro is the largest city on the sparsely-populated eastern side of Hokkaido.
 The area is a treasure trove for those who love nature and gourmet food.